 - the childcare experience and history of a parent;

 - the opportunities of getting a job nearby.

 Whether a non-custodial parent or custodial parent is unemployed, any changes to the amount of child custody can be altered or calculated only by taking into account the imputed income of a certain person.

 If you, as a custodial or non-custodial parent, undergo employment changes, your first task is to let the custody agency know about it.
 Don’t try to modify the assigned child support secretly with your spouse.
 Or don’t hope you can escape the payments.

 It is always better to approach your situation together with official services so that you can sort out your situation lawfully.
 If you ask the local office, ‘Does custodial parent have to work?’, they will come up with the explanation that you have to put in all efforts to supply your children with the best-required living conditions.
 Any other decisions or amendments to child support will be guided by a similar principle.

 In case you have any complications as to child support and its amount, you don’t need to hide from the problem but try to regulate it lawfully.
-Research custody and child support and find the best way to solve your issue.
+Talk to your divorce lawyer, he/she can explain custody and child support and find the best way to solve your issue.
 Still, bear in mind that you cannot compare your case to any other’s since every family has different surroundings and conditions.
-So, if common tips don’t help your situation and you still wonder how does child support works if the mother has no job, you’d better meet a divorce lawyer or any other relevant expert to assist you with your specific case.
+So, if common tips don’t help your situation and you still wonder how does child support works if the mother has no job, you’d better meet a divorce lawyer or divorce attorney from services like the ones on this site https://www.thetxattorneys.com/fort-worth-divorce/high-net-worth-divorce or any other relevant expert to assist you with your specific case.